-Concrete normally has a liquid like behaviour that prevents it from being usable for 3D printing since it would be impossible to lay one layer on top of the other.
-With the newly developed mixes concrete has viscosity that enables it to be used in 3D Concrete Printing.
+Concrete normally has a liquid-like behavior that prevents it from being used for 3D printing since it would be impossible to lay one layer on top of the other.
+With the newly developed mixes concrete has a viscosity that enables it to be used in 3D Concrete Printing.

-After the parametric design and digital code generation for the robotic arm print paths, the robotic arm lays down the concrete one layer at a time, elevating in the Z direction to fulfil an additive manufacturing process.
-Eventually the layers stacked on top of each other create a 3 dimensional geometry made our of concrete.
+After the parametric design and digital code generation for the robotic arm print paths, the robotic arm lays down the concrete one layer at a time, elevating it in the Z direction to fulfill an additive manufacturing process.
+Eventually, the layers stacked on top of each other create a 3-dimensional geometry made out of concrete.

 This process is much faster in comparison to traditional fabrication methods and enables us to think creatively while being unrestricted to straight lines and design.
 In the images seen, the 2m column for example took around 2 hours to be fully printed.